 - Habitual body rocking

 - Indiscriminate contact or affection seeking

 - Over-friendliness towards strangers

 - Excessive clinginess

-- · Persistently seeking attention
+- Persistently seeking attention

-Peer on peer abuse
+Child on Child abuse

-We are aware that peer on peer abuse does take place, so we include children in our policies when we talk about potential abusers.
+We are aware that child on child abuse does take place, so we include children in our policies when we talk about potential abusers.
 This may take the form of bullying, physically hurting another child, emotional abuse or sexual abuse.